jonnonz1/nz-statute-book/acts/public/2007/income-tax-act-2007.md

 ### DN 7 Calculation of FIF loss
 The amount of a FIF loss is calculated, using the relevant calculation method, under sections EX 44 to EX 61 (which relate to the calculation of FIF income or loss).

-### DN 8 Ring-fencing cap on deduction: branch equivalent method
+### DN 8 Ring-fencing cap on deduction: attributable FIF income method
 Amount of deduction
-(1) If a person has a FIF loss that is calculated under the branch equivalent method, the deduction the person is allowed for the loss in an income year is no more than the total of—
+(1) If a person has a FIF loss that is calculated under the attributable FIF income method, the deduction the person is allowed for the loss in an income year is no more than the total of—
   (a) any attributed CFC income of the person for the income year from a CFC that is resident in the same country as the FIF for the relevant accounting period of the CFC; and
-  (b) any FIF income of the person for the income year that is calculated under the branch equivalent method from another FIF resident in the same country.
+  (b) any FIF income of the person for the income year that is calculated under the attributable FIF income method from another FIF resident in the same country.
 Income only once
 (2) When subsection (1) is applied to a FIF loss, an amount of attributed CFC income or FIF income may be used only to the extent to which the income is not used when applying—
   (a) subsection (1) to another FIF loss; or